luisdlpr/CunkyChessAI/README.md

 # CunkyChessAI
-THIS IS A WORK IN PROGRESS
+## THIS IS A WORK IN PROGRESS
+### Refer to designProcess.txt for updates at this stage

-AI Chess Bot (Cunky)
+Aim: to implement an AI Chess Bot (Cunky)